SamedhG/blog/content/post/reminiscing.md

 database.
 There was no cleansing of user input and there was certainly clever use of an ORM that could have potentially saved me from the problem.

+### Conclusion
+This project gave me my first taste of real programming of managing a project with multiple files more than nested for loops to make pretty patterns with asterisks (yeah that was a thing, or was it just me?).
+I really enjoyed it and that was probably when I knew I wanted to do this in the future.

 ### Source
 I did put my code up on github for posterity.
 Warning: not for the faint of